-Like many people of their mid-40s, I’m massively excited about Oasis touring next summer time (Report, 27 August).
-However there’s unhappiness too.
-When Oasis toured for the first time in 1994, 34 grassroots venues across the UK took a chance and booked them.
+Like many people in their mid-40s, I’m massively enthusiastic about Oasis touring next summer time (Report, 27 August).
+But there’s unhappiness too.
+When Oasis toured for the first time in 1994, 34 grassroots venues across the UK took an opportunity and booked them.
 Now, only 11 of those& places still exist – the other 23& have closed for good.

-It’s a stark reminder of what we’ve lost and what it means for the future of music and communities.
+It’s a stark reminder of what we’ve misplaced and what it means for the way forward for music and communities.
 These 23 vanished venues have been lifelines.
-They have been places the place acts reminiscent of Oasis, still rough around the edges, might hone their craft.
-They have been part of the social material of their communities, important gathering places.
-Their closures mirror rising gentrification, rising rents and a society that’s increasingly prepared to sacrifice tradition for profit.
-When these venues disappear, we lose places you may stumble into and witness stay music which may change your life.
-We lose areas where artwork and group occurs, the place individuals connect.
+They have been locations the place acts corresponding to Oasis, still rough around the edges, might hone their craft.
+They have been a part of the social material of their communities, important gathering locations.
+Their closures mirror growing gentrification, rising rents and a society that’s more and more prepared to sacrifice tradition for profit.
+When these venues disappear, we lose places you might stumble into and witness stay music which may change your life.
+We lose areas where art and group happens, where individuals join.

 Continue reading...